 Equal opportunities and non-discrimination: Discrimination can also be prevalent in the sector, particularly towards temporary and migrant labour and women (in relation to terms and conditions of employment and wages).
 Identification of key issues (through consultation with affected workers) and the introduction of anti-discrimination policies can help to deter discrimination.
 This can help to manage recruitment and training costs, improve worker retention and maintain or enhance productivity.

-For further general guidance on Good International Industry Practice (GIIP) relating to labour standards and working conditions, in line with the International Labour Organization’s (ILO’s) Core Conventions, refer to CDC E&S Briefing Note: Labour Standards, and IFC Good Practice Note: Non-Discrimination and Equal Opportunity.
+For further general guidance on Good International Industry Practice (GIIP) relating to labour standards and working conditions, in line with the International Labour Organization’s (ILO’s) Core Conventions, refer to E&S topic: Labour standards, and IFC Good Practice Note: Non-Discrimination and Equal Opportunity.

 OHS is an important consideration for any business, regardless of sector and all companies must have in place appropriate OHS and emergency preparedness and response management systems, commensurate with level of risks.
 In this sector, the implementation of robust OHS and emergency preparedness and response management systems is critical as accident could have major impacts on workers, local communities and the environment.